Every file, every place, every time

 Modern processors will provide an instruction set specifically for encryption so these security activities do not rob any time from your normal processing cycles.
-Even for government clients who run large databases and typically experience performance sacrifices due to the combination of CPU, RAM, hard drive performance, and network connection, our PKI-based encryption has proven to minimise the impact.
+Our government clients who run large databases and typically experience performance hits (due to the combination of CPU, RAM, hard drive performance, and network connection), have been able to minimise performance impact with our solutions.

 Today, most applications make use of unstructured Data but TDE does not encrypt such data, leaving it vulnerable to mis-use and theft.

-TDE considers temporary, log and report files unimportant, and as a result they are unsecured.
-However, these files can contain sensitive or proprietary information.
+TDE considers temporary, log and report files unimportant and as a result, they are unsecured.
+These files can, however, can contain sensitive or proprietary information.